-As the founder and director of Taylor Advocacy Pros, Dr. Juandalynn Taylor is a legal scholar, mitigation specialist, communications and rhetoric expert, and social scientist.
-Leading Taylor Advocacy Pros for over 19 years, Dr. Taylor brings a powerful interdisciplinary approach to mitigating sentencing in criminal defense cases.
+As the founder & director, Dr. Juandalynn Taylor is a mitigation specialist, communication & cultural studies expert, social scientist, and legal scholar.
+Leading the organization for over 19 years, Dr. Taylor brings together powerful interdisciplinary approaches to case work.

-As a nationally recognized expert in criminal defense and race discrimination in sentencing, Dr. Taylor holds advanced degrees in communication and rhetoric.
-This unique background empowers us to analyze how language, bias, and race intersect in criminal cases—and to challenge those biases with research-backed arguments.
+As a recognized expert in mitigation and racial bias, Dr. Taylor also empowers teams to analyze how language, bias, and race intersect in criminal cases—and to challenge those biases with research-backed arguments.

 Thurgood Marshall School of Law, Texas Southern University